 One of the many preparations one must make for Pesach is kashering, a process to prepare chametz vessels for Pesach use.
-Although most people only kasher their utensils in preparation for Pesach, the following directions apply to kashering utensils all year-round as well.
+The following directions can be applied to kashering all year-round.

 As with all areas of halachah, those who are unsure of how to apply the rules of kashering to their situation should consult their local Orthodox Rabbi.

 2) Purging—using heat to remove all absorbed chametz flavor

 All chametz utensils that will be used for Pesach must first be thoroughly cleaned.
 This involves the removal of all food, rust, dirt, calcium deposits and anything else that protrudes (excluding the removal of discolorations).

 Items which have narrow cracks, crevices, deep scratches or other areas that cannot easily be cleaned, cannot be kashered for Pesach.

 Additionally, the common custom is to cover tables, counters, refrigerator shelves and other areas where one might not have been able to clean away every trace of chametz.

 In addition to cleaning, most items require some form of hot purging in order to remove the flavor that has been absorbed.
 As a rule, any utensil that came in contact with hot food, was washed with hot water or was used to store liquids, requires hot purging.